Starlink pauses new subscriptions in Nairobi, cites network overload

 Starlink has suspended new subscriptions in Nairobi and neighbouring Kiambu, Machakos, Narok, Murang’a and Nakuru regions, citing a network capacity overload due to increased demand.

 “Nairobi and neighbouring areas are currently at network capacity.
-This means that too many users are trying to access the Starlink service within Nairobi, and there isn’t enough bandwidth to support additional residential or roaming customers now,” the American satellite internet service provider (ISP) said.
+This means that too many users are trying to access the Starlink service within Nairobi, and there isn’t enough bandwidth to support additional residential or roaming customers now,” the American satellite internet service provider (ISP) says on its website when one attempts to purchase.

-“Starlink is working to restore service in the disrupted areas and a notification will be sent once the residential plan is back.”
+“Starlink is working to restore service in the disrupted areas and a notification will be sent once the residential plan is back,” the Elon Musk-owned company adds.

 Starlink launched in Kenya in July 2023 and has increasingly offered competitively priced internet packages and better speed.